lucasmedeirosleite/EasyMapping/README.md

 ## The idea

 The idea came from:
-* [RestiKit's](https://github.com/RestKit/Restkit) mapping, its problem is that it does't transform custom values (such as a string value to an enum)
+* [RestiKit's](https://github.com/RestKit/Restkit) mapping, its problem is that it doesn't transform custom values (such as a string value to an enum)
 * [Mantle's](https://github.com/github/Mantle) mapping, but you don't need to inherit from any class